shaunluttin/MVPBlog/spa-login-aspnet-core.md

     * that is capable of receiving an access token to unlock those resources.
     * https://tools.ietf.org/html/rfc6749#section-1.1
 * <dfn id="as">authorization server</dfn>
-    * a server with an authorization endpoint and a token endpoint
+    * A server with an authorization endpoint and a token endpoint
     * the server 1. authenticates the resource owner, 2. obtains authorization from the resource owner, and 3. issues an access token to the client.
     * https://tools.ietf.org/html/rfc6749#section-1.1
     * https://tools.ietf.org/html/rfc6749#section-3